 Niels van der Laan is a “phenomenal criminal lawyer” who is “sharp minded” and stands out in fraud investigations, corruption cases and criminal tax matters.

-Niels van der Laan has a great deal of experience with technically complex transnational litigations.
+Niels has a great deal of experience with technically complex transnational litigations.
 He has acted as lawyer in many high-profile prosecutions and investigations pertaining to (among others) corruption, embezzlement, market abuse, money laundering and tax fraud.
 His clients are (senior management of) publicly traded companies, banks, trust offices, and other companies in the financial and private sector.
-Niels advises on both criminal defence strategies and criminal liability risks.
+He advises on both criminal defence strategies and criminal liability risks.

 You have a wide-ranging corporate crime practice.
 What have you enjoyed working on the most?

 Defending the president of the Central Bank of Curacao regarding allegations of tax fraud was a recent legal highlight for me, although for a large part of the trial it was an emotional low point for the client.
 After years of proceedings, the client was fully acquitted in both first instance and on appeal and, perhaps more importantly, also substantively vindicated.
 The judges left no doubt that the allegations should never have merited a criminal prosecution.
 There were no false tax returns filed and no evidence of any malicious intent.
 It was a case of great personal as well as political interest.
 It was an intriguing case from a legal point of view, and yet such a case will also always have a sour aftertaste for me.
 Why did it have to come this far?